i3arnon/i3arnon.github.io/_posts/2016-06-13-idisposable-trumps-apm.md

 That's all well and good, but that original task (the one returned from `ReceiveAsync` in this case) is still out there holding on to some state and waiting to be completed.
 The `WithCancellation` extension only allows you as the consumer to move forward on cancellation but it can't actually abort the original task.
 The only way to get rid of it is to dispose of the instance itself (if it's `IDisposable`).
 Calling `Dispose` on the instance will go over all the pending operations and complete them by invoking all the callbacks.
 Since these callbacks almost always call `EndXXX` (or `EndReceive` in this case) and the instance was already disposed these tasks will end up with an `ObjectDisposedException` (which will eventually lead to an `UnobservedTaskException`).

 So, for each of these "stuck" tasks you can either let it linger forever (AKA memory leak) or clean it up with `Dispose` that results in an exception.
-Avoiding a memory leak is preferrable but too much of these exceptions (>50 per second) could easily hurt your performance.
+Avoiding a memory leak is preferable but too much of these exceptions (>50 per second) could easily hurt your performance.

 # IDisposable Trumps APM